Skip to main content

 Exact Match Required

-Only values that are exactly identical to the primary locale are flagged:
+For identical value detection, only values that are exactly identical to the primary locale are flagged:

 messages/en.json